willresen/stanza/README.md

 # stanza
-A webtool to assist with lyric composition and poetry.
+A MERN-stack webtool to assist with lyric composition and poetry.